pauginer/wikimedia-attribution-framework/docs/index.md

 # Wikimedia Attribution Framework

-**How to use Wikimedia contents in a sustainable way?**
+**Sustainable Reuse of Wikimedia Content**

-**The Wikimedia Attribution Framework** helps organizations and individuals when reusing Wikimedia contents by providing recommended attribution approaches.
-Check the scenarios that are relevant to each usecase, and the signals that can be used to provide great attribution.
+Wikimedia’s content is created by a global community of volunteers who share their knowledge freely.
+Every day, that free knowledge is surfaced in search engines, apps, AI assistants, in social media, media publications, and countless other contexts by “reusers”.

-This framework provides reusers with requirements and recommendations to ensure recognition is clear and consistent across contexts.
-Attribution is essential for fair acknowledgment and active awareness of human-made, verified high quality content.
+The Wikimedia Attribution Framework provides reusers with requirements and recommendations to ensure recognition is clear and consistent across contexts.
+Attribution is essential for fair **acknowledgment and active awareness** of Wikimedia’s human-made, verified high quality content.
+It is a key factor in the continued growth and sustainability of the free knowledge ecosystem.

-Reusers can help disseminate relevant contents for their audience, while also helping grow the free knowledge ecosystem.
-In today’s rapidly evolving digital world, each act of attribution helps keep the circle of free, human-produced knowledge alive by protecting trust, ensuring transparency, and fostering participation.
+Reusers can help disseminate relevant contents for their audience, while also helping to keep the circle of free, human-produced knowledge alive by protecting trust, ensuring transparency, and fostering participation.

 ## Reuse scenarios

-These guidelines are applicable to anyone reusing Wikimedia content.
-Nevertheless, it addresses major reuse scenarios that were selected due to their impact:
+We identified and prioritized reuse scenarios where Wikimedia content has the greatest reach, but are applicable to **anyone reusing Wikimedia content**.
+In some of the following reuse contexts, attribution practices urgently need clarity.

 <GridLayout>
   <Card